 The following resources are available to download below.
 These are recommended for businesses with around 50 employees or more, who may be considering how to make commuting more sustainable across the workforce.

-For smaller businesses, or if your place of work is across multiple sites, you may want to consider sharing our Employee journey planning guide This will support employees to plan their commute considering sustainable options at an individual level.
+For smaller businesses, or if your place of work is across multiple sites, you may want to consider sharing our Employee journey planning guide.
+This will support employees to plan their commute considering sustainable options at an individual level.

 Your business site